bejranonda/Code-of-the-Sea--performance-control-panel/README.md

 ## Raspberry Pi Control Panel for Interactive Art Installation

 <img width="1462" height="502" alt="image" src="https://github.com/user-attachments/assets/a4d79fc7-3c47-4410-a2a4-a64a531083ca" />

-*Control Panel* to config, trigger and monitor all services
+*Control Panel: to config, trigger and monitor all services*

 **An art project collaboration between:**
 - **Werapol Bejranonda** (Engineer)